-The life span of your roof depends on the materials that it’s made from and how the climate impacts those materials.
-Some roofing materials are more resilient than others, but most people can expect approximately 10 to 15 years from a roof made of 3-tab shingles.
-More expensive materials such as slate can last up to 25 years, depending on maintenance and where you live.
+The lifespan of your roof depends on the materials that it’s made from and how the climate impacts those materials.
+Some roofing materials are more resilient than others, but you often have to pay more for that durability.
+For example, slate typically lasts longer than asphalt shingles, but slate is significantly more expensive.

-It's important to know the age of your roof because it impacts your home insurance premiums.
-The more life you have left on your roof, the lower your rates will usually be.
+Knowing the age of your roof is important because it impacts your home insurance premiums.
+The more life you have left in your roof, the lower your rates usually are.

-Let’s take a look at different roofing materials, how weather affects their durability, and what you can expect to pay for them per square (i.e.,100 square feet).
+Let’s take a look at different roofing materials and how weather affects their durability.

 How long does a 3-tab roof last?